-Since our foundation in 1990, Doughty Street Chambers has firmly established its reputation as a leading set for civil liberties and human rights law and developed a large practice in criminal law.
-Long synonymous with the best claimant public law work, we’re recognised for our “creativity and ability to push the boundaries of the law” (Chambers and Partners 2011).
-Building on its strengths the set has tripled in size, opened offices in Manchester and Bristol and in the last three years had more than 13 new silks appointed.
+Since our foundation in 1990, Doughty Street Chambers has firmly established its reputation as a leading set for civil liberties and human rights law and has also developed a large practice in criminal law.
+Long synonymous with the best claimant public law work, we are renowned for having the most “dynamic barristers who forge ahead at the cutting edge of the law” (Chambers and Partners 2012).
+Building on its strengths, the set has tripled in size, opened offices in Manchester and in the last five years had 10 new silks appointed.

-In addition to undertaking many cutting-edge domestic and international human rights cases, we are committed to representing vulnerable clients at all levels.
+In addition to undertaking many innovative and controversial domestic and international human rights cases, we are committed to representing vulnerable clients at all levels.
 We operate across a wide range of practice areas, including public law and civil liberties, international human rights, crime, media law, clinical negligence and personal injury, prisoners’ rights, police actions, immigration and asylum, social welfare, education, housing, employment, extradition, and mental health.
-In line with our values the majority of our work is for claimants in civil cases and defendants in criminal cases.
+The majority of our work is for claimants in civil cases and defendants in criminal cases.

 Chambers also has a specially trained team of barristers who undertake Public Access work within the areas of civil and criminal law.
-Training to become a barrister at Doughty Street will provide the opportunity to experience a broad range of specialist practice areas.
+For those undertaking the two main pupillages that we offer, training to become a barrister at Doughty Street will provide the opportunity to experience a broad range of specialist practice areas.
 You will work alongside and learn from barristers who are experts in their chosen field, giving you the best possible start to your career at the bar.
 To read more about our specialist areas of practice please click here.

 Doughty Street Chambers is committed to the promotion of human rights and civil liberties through the law.
 The set prides itself in taking a collegial and team-based approach to its work.
 It is noted for its intellectual excellence and providing a first-class, fully accountable service to clients.